ikarus23/MifareClassicTool/README.md

 * Edit and save (dump) the tag data you read
 * Write to Mifare Classic tags (block-wise)
 * Clone Mifare Classic tags
-  (Write dump from a tag to a new tag;
+  (Write dump from a tag to another tag; write 'dump-wise')
-  except the first block.)
 * Key management based on dictionary-attack
   (Write the keys you know in a file (dictionary).
-  MCT will try to authenticate with these keys against all sectors and read as much as possible.
+  MCT will try to authenticate with these
+  keys against all sectors and read as much as possible.
   See chapter [Getting Started](#getting-started).)
 * Create, edit and save key files (dictionaries)